 Once the IBM BigFix product is successfully installed, it subscribes to some maintenance and management sites automatically.
-Thus, the content available on those sites enters to your enterprise automatically and then its evaluation is done to check the relevance of all computers running on the IBM BigFix console.
+Thus, the content available on those sites enters your enterprise automatically, and then its evaluation is done to check the relevance of all computers running on the IBM BigFix console.

 You can follow the given steps to subscribe to the patch management site: